The Clarion-Ledger: Civil rights

 The paper often referred to civil rights activists as "communists" and "chimpanzees."
 The paper's racism was so virulent that some in the African-American community called it "The Klan-Ledger", after the Ku Klux Klan.

-When violence, aided by such rabble rousing, took place in Mississippi, the paper sought to put the blame somewhere else.
+When violence, aided by such rabble-rousing, took place in Mississippi, the paper sought to put the blame somewhere else.
 When Byron De La Beckwith was arrested for killing NAACP leader Medgar Evers, the headline read, "Californian Is Charged With Murder Of Evers", overlooking the fact that Beckwith had lived in Mississippi almost his entire life.

 In the mid-1970s, Rea S. Hederman, the third generation of his family to run the paper, made a concerted effort to atone for its terrible civil rights record.
-Hederman expanded the staff and news budget.
+Hederman expanded the staff and new budget.
 Editors began to pursue promising young reporters, including from other states.
 To help rehabilitate the paper's image among blacks, who gradually became a majority of Jackson's population, the paper increased coverage of blacks and increased the number of its black staff.

 When Gannett bought the newspaper, the new leadership ramped up efforts to purge the paper's segregationist legacy.
 Gannett has long been well known for promoting diversity in the newsroom and covering events in communities of racial and ethnic minorities.
 By 1991, the Clarion-Ledger's number of newsroom black professionals was three times the national average, and the paper had one of the few black managing editors in the U.S.

 Ronnie Agnew became the Managing Editor in February 2001.
 In October 2002, he became the paper's first black Executive Editor.

-Marlon A. Walker was named Executive Editor in April 2021.